 #10 Programmatic TV is gaining some momentum

 Adobe Digital Insights reported last year that programmatic TV is gaining market share.
 Adobe reports that the US and UK both have a planned budget increase of 28% and 39%.
 According to a recent eMarketer study, programmatic TV for UK brands have a nearly 70% opportunity.
-Meanwhile, eMarketer also reports that programmatic TV for UK agencies are projected at close to 60% in advertising opportunity.
+Meanwhile, eMarketer also reports that programmatic TV for UK agencies project closely to 60% in advertising opportunity.

-Programmatic is here to stay.
-With such an important topic in the industry, it is crucial to keep up with the standards.
+As an important topic in the industry, it is crucial to keep up with the standards of this automated method of buying.

 Stay tuned for part five of our “10 Years plista” blog series to learn more about plista and in celebrating our 10 year anniversary!